doveletter/.github/README.md

 Would you like to subscribe to Dove Letter privately?
 GitHub Sponsors offers an option for you to subscribe to Dove Letter discreetly, ensuring your privacy.

 <img width="374" alt="sponsor-private" src="https://github.com/user-attachments/assets/54ab5c43-60e3-4418-9348-3922e9f67a0d">

-## Acknowledgments

-**I'm incredibly grateful to the first 50 subscribers who joined Dove Letter after its launch!** Your support means a lot, and I look forward to sharing valuable Android and Kotlin insights with you all 💙 <br>

-Hope you learn and find as much inspiration as possible with Dove Letter!